 Have you ever felt that way?
 Maybe you haven’t voiced it as I did, but you have thought it!

-Consider these 3 things when you are wondering if your parenting is worth it:
+Consider these 3 things when you are wonder if your parenting is worth it:

 1. Recognize where those thoughts are coming from.

 The devil wants us to believe that lie.

 He knows the power of God’s Word, and is going to make every effort he can to discourage us and keep us from spending time teaching our kids God’s Word.

 When those thoughts come, speak truth to yourself.
 Remind yourself that God’s Word will NOT return unto Him void.